antontsv/home.bin/README.md

-# home.bin
-Scripts and executable files for ~/bin
+# Scripts and executable files

+Your can copy desired script to any location in your PATH or install to ~/bin with [homeshick](https://github.com/antontsv/homeshick)

+Made with 💗  for your $HOME/bin